CynthiaSpinner/TacoParser/README.md

 1. **CSV Parsing**: Reads Taco Bell location data from a CSV file
 2. **Location Conversion**: Converts each location's latitude/longitude to 3D Cartesian coordinates
-3. **Distance Calculation**: Compares all location pairs using 3D vector distance calculations
+3. **Distance Calculation**: Compares all location pairs using great circle distance calculations (arc distance along Earth's surface)
 4. **Result**: Identifies and displays the two locations that are farthest apart, along with the distance in miles

 ## Project Structure